Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Examples of admissible cohomology theory

 Let $p$ be a prime number, and let $\cC$ be the full subcategory of $\Sch$ consisting of regular schemes over $\Spec(\bF_p)$.
 Let $n$ be a positive integer.
 For $i \ge 0$, we define $\sfGa(i)$ on $\cC_\Zar$ as follows:

 where $\logwittt n i$ denotes the \'etale subsheaf of the logarithmic part of the Hodge-Witt sheaf $\witt {} n i$ on $\cC_\et$, cf.\ \cite{Il}, and $\vare : \cC_\et \to \cC_\Zar$ denotes the natural morphism of sites.
 Then $\sfGa(*)=\{\sfGa(i)\}_{i \in \bZ}$ is an admissible cohomology theory on $\cC$, which we are going to check.
 We define the morphism $\varrho$ in \ref{axiom1}\,(1) as the logarithmic differential map.
 See \cite{Gros} Chapter I\, Th\'eor\`eme 2.1.11 and \cite{Sh} Theorems 2.1, 2.2 for the axiom (2).
-To verify the axioms (3) and (4), we construct the push-forward map for the regular closed immersion $f : \Ys \hra \Xs$ of pure codimension $r$ of simplicial schemes in $\cC$.
+To verify the axiom (3), we construct the push-forward map for a strict closed immersion $f : \Ys \hra \Xs$ of pure codimension $r$ of simplicial schemes in $\cC$.
 For $a \ge 0$, let $f_a : Y_a \hra X_a$ be the $a$-th factor of $f$.
 Note first that

 by loc.\ cit.\ Theorem 3.2 and Corollary 3.4, which immediately implies